 The possibilities of what to mount on the paper, are endless.
 I also have a thing for antique silverware and what better way to display them?
 The frames with cutlery mounted in them are ideal for kitchens and pantries.

 The one below is my favorite and also the only one too big for a single sheet of scrapbooking paper.
 Because I chose to use a check pattern, it was easy to hide the joint.

 Ones with the silverware replaced by wooden hearts (or any object for that matter), break away from the kitchen theme and can be beautiful in any room.

-- Mudrooms can often be a bland or overlooked space.
-Something as simple as displaying your favourite pair of boots, a colourful scarf or even a pretty purse can blow a bit of life into this functional space.
+- Mudrooms can often be a bland or overlooked spaces.
+Something as simple as displaying your favorite pair of boots, a colorful scarf or even a pretty purse can blow a bit of life into this functional space.

 - Signage that defines the purpose of the room can be a fun and playful element.
 Please do not add these to every single room!
 One or two in your home is more than enough.
 Everybody knows what to do in the powder room, no need for instructions.